‘A concise and distinguished book’

 ‘This excellent account is a must-read’

 ‘Jackson weaves the particularities of de Gaulle’s life into a clear picture … [an] excellent introduction’

 Charles de Gaulle, saviour of France’s honour in 1940 and founder of the Fifth Republic in 1958, was a man of contradictions.
-A conservative who brought the communists into his government and an imperialist who completed France’s decolonisation.
-As Julian Jackson shows, it was precisely because of these contradictions that de Gaulle was able to unite the French people behind a political system for the first time since the Revolution.
+A conservative who brought the communists into government and an imperialist who completed France’s decolonisation.
+As Julian Jackson shows, it was because of these contradictions that de Gaulle was able to unite the French people behind a political system for the first time since the Revolution.